I don’t know how this happened, but one week ago tonight I was timing contractions and thinking that I might be in labor.

 We were set to have a Doctor’s appointment the next day and most likely schedule a c-section.
 I had hoped I would get a chance to go into labor spontaneously and have my VBAC and Wednesday night, it seemed like everything was working out perfectly.
 In the middle of the night we decided to go into the hospital.
 My contractions were 3 minutes apart and getting more intense with each one.

 I am not going into all the details of this birth story as it was very different than Oscar’s and honestly, I just don’t have it in me.
 After 22 hours of labor including 45 minutes of pushing, we (me, my support and my Dr) unanimously decided I needed a csection.
 We didn’t actually KNOW why, it was just a gut thing.

 And it probably saved my life.

-Once the surgery started, they realized that both my uterus and bladder had ruptured.
+Once the surgery started, they realized that I had experienced both my uterine and bladder rupture.
 Uterine rupture is always a risk for a VBAC hopeful, but I had been a great candidate and both of our vitals were always great.
 Even the “high” 2% risk seemed worth the gamble.
 I mean who wouldn’t focus on the 98% chance that my uterus WOULDN’T rupture?
 I digress.